 - A gaming platform (it could be an app, online, or via a console) allows free play; when an in-app purchase occurs, the user is now a customer.

 - When an account is created for an e-commerce site, that account owner is a user; when the first purchase is made, that is customer acquisition.

 Note that with each of those examples, the user was initially brought to a different medium.
 You need to customize your UA approach depending on your platform.

 What Is the Importance of User Acquisition?

-- Heightened brand awareness.
-It’s a crowded world out there, and your brand is just one of the millions jockeying for position.
-Whether it’s a competitor who offers basically the same product or service as you, or one after the same elusive disposable income, everybody out there wants all the user eyeballs and wallets they can grab.
+Heightened brand awareness.
+It’s a crowded world out there, and your brand is just one of the thousands jockeying for position.
+Whether it’s a competitor who offers a comparable product or service as you, or one after the same elusive disposable income, everybody out there wants all the user eyeballs and wallets they can grab.
 You want your brand to stand out from the others and be top of mind.

 How Is User Acquisition Measured?

 How much user acquisition costs your company is a key figure to be aware of — as is whether that price is worth it.
 Two important figures, the customer acquisition cost (CAC) and the customer lifetime value (CLTV), are crucial KPIs to understanding how successful your marketing budget is and whether the investment you’re making is worth it.